-Working in Angola
+Job market in Angola

 Expats working in Angola are almost always employed by a multinational company connected to one of the country's two lucrative natural resources: oil or diamonds.
 Outside of these major sectors, the largest industries in Angola include agriculture, manufacturing and services such as tourism and construction.